mietek/halcyon-website/pages/examples/index.md

     - _alex_, as a [sandbox extra app](/guide/#sandbox-extra-apps), with version constraints
 - static website content, as [extra data files](/guide/#extra-data-files)

+**Note:**  Requires a machine with at least 1 GB of memory in order to run.

 <aside>
 <a class="micro face brian-mckenna" href="https://twitter.com/puffnfresh/status/527902645928087553"></a>